She walked slowly into the room and looked John straight in the eye.

 For example, Ireland’s most common cancer is non-malignant melanoma skin cancer.
 Because it’s usually relatively easy to treat and non-life-threatening, this type of cancer is not covered under the terms of the plan.

 However, malignant melanoma skin cancer, a more severe form of skin cancer is covered.

 Every 3 minutes in Ireland someone gets a cancer diagnosis.

 Every hour someone dies from cancer.

-Incidence of cancer is growing and by 2020, 1 in 2 of us will get a cancer diagnosis in our lifetime
+The incidence of cancer is growing and by 2020, 1 in 2 of us will get a cancer diagnosis in our lifetime.